 Metals and plastics are not the only material you can laser cut.
 Below are other categories of laser cutting materials you can use in your project.

 Wood is the best laser cutting material for those that are new to the process.
-Laser cutting works with all types of woods.
+Laser cutting works with all types of wood.
 However, the thickness is also an important factor to note.

 Common types of woods used in laser cutting are Plywood, bamboo, and MDF (medium-density fiberboard).
 They are ideal because their thickness can be regulated, and they are cheap.
 These make them ideal for practicing before going for expensive wood materials.

 Foams are used in making home products and packaging materials.
-While they may not be that popular like other laser cutting materials, they are a good option to try out.
+While they may not be as popular as other laser cutting materials, they are a good option to try out.
 You can use popular foam materials such as Depron foam, EPM, Gator foam, and Polyester (PES).

 Textiles are new materials used for laser cutting.
 Laser cutting is applicable in textiles in digital embroidery.
 You can use the operation on types of textiles such as leather, nylon, polyester, silk, etc.